improve-ai/swift-ranker/README.md

 ## Models

 Each DecisionModel contains the AI optimized decision logic, which is analogous to a large number of *if/then* statements.
-A seperate model is used for each type of decision.
+Models are thread-safe and a single model can be used for multiple decisions of the same type.

 ### Synchronous Model Loading